icnrg/draft-icnrg-harmonization/background.md

 ## CCNx 0.x: Origin and Point of Commonality

-A note of notation first: the CCNx 0.x documents use the word “message” to refer to packet.
-CCNx 1.0 gives distinctive and different definitions to “messsage” and “packet”.
+A note of notation first: the CCNx 0.x documents use the word “message" to refer to packet.
+CCNx 1.0 gives distinctive and different definitions to “messsage" and “packet".
 To avoid confusion, the following uses the word packet in CCNx 0.x description.

 ### Packet Format